 10- Beethoven Monument

-Germany’s most famous musical composer, Ludwig van Beethoven, was born in Bonn, so it’s not surprising to find a few monuments and museums that pay tribute to the musical genius.
+Germany’s most famous musical composer, Ludwig van Beethoven, was born in Bonn, so finding a few monuments and museums that pay tribute to the musical genius is unsurprising.

 Beethoven influenced music history in Europe by not conforming to the traditional musical norms of the time.